 In Addition, in the past few year we decided we want the juggling to accompany the groups not just at the IJC, but also in their daily life and daily struggles.
 For that we have created the Great Balls Project – every IJC attendee is invited to prepare a few simple juggling balls in advance and bring them to the convention, where they will be donated to the groups.
 This way, the participants from the groups can practice their juggling that they learned during the IJC throughout the year and make it an ongoing supporting process in their life instead of a one-time event.

-If you want to participate this year, great! we need your help making some juggling balls to give to all of the groups we will host.
-Those juggling balls are easily made from rice, plastic bag and balloons. make as many as you can and bring it with you to the convention.
-Here is a video made by Omer Lewy, Our community outreach coordinator, teaching how to do it yourself:
+If you want to participate this year, great! we need your help making some juggling props to give to all of the groups we will host. we will upload a video and instructions here, teaching how to do it yourself.

 Over the years the IJC and the Israeli association for juggling and circus arts in the convention has hosted groups of: